 Research Insights

-To understand how teams were currently accessing Workday Success Plans resources, I conducted stakeholder interviews, user surveys, and content audits.
-The research revealed three recurring pain points:
+I conducted stakeholder interviews, user surveys, and content audits, and the research revealed three recurring pain points:

 Fragmented Access – Resources were scattered across email threads, shared drives, and outdated wikis, making it difficult for users to locate product information.

-Onboarding Bottlenecks – New team members reported that it often took weeks to find the right training or process documentation, slowing their ramp-up time.
+Onboarding Bottlenecks – New team members reported that it often took weeks to locate the appropriate training or process documentation, slowing their ramp-up.

-Inconsistent Content – Multiple versions of similar resources existed in different places, leading to confusion and inefficiencies.
+Inconsistent Content – Multiple versions of similar resources were scattered across different places, leading to confusion and inefficiencies.

 Design Approach